Google Maps is a powerful tool that can help bring new customers to your business.

 GMB updates are very important for ranking in Google Maps.
 Updates show Google that your business is active and relevant.
 The more updates you have, the higher you rank in Google Maps.
 You can post updates about your business, special offers, and coupons.

 Google uses reviews to determine the relevance and quality of your business.
 The more positive reviews you have, the higher you rank in Google Maps.
-You can get more reviews by asking your customers to leave a review on your GMB listing.
+You can get more reviews by asking your customers to leave reviews on your GBP listing.

 Google looks at several behavioral signals to determine the quality of your business.
 These include click-through rate (CTR), time on site, and bounce rate.